truzo/tomango-2018/site/content/blog/do-i-need-a-new-website.md

 To achieve *that*, you need to:

-	<li>Identify who your target market is
+- Identify who your target market is
-	<li>Work out how they go about finding what you sell
+- Work out how they go about finding what you sell
-	<li>Research how you need to structure your site to get good visibility on search, social media or whatever channels you worked out in step 2
+- Research how you need to structure your site to get good visibility on search, social media or whatever channels you worked out in step 2
-	<li>Write content to fit
+- Write content to fit
-	<li>Go get a new website designed
+- Go get a new website designed

 ## You want to move into new markets